tomofu74/esp32-mjpeg-multiclient-espcam-drivers/README.md

    **NOTE:** please observe the `-j` flag: the sketch assumes all files are in the same folder.

+   **This Fork is overwritten with 2021/01 downloaded esp32-cam-master.zip**

 In **esp32-cam.ino** sketch select your camera pin assignment.